 Some images catch our eye faster than others.
 Do you know why?
-What causes our brain to interpret them as attractive and pleasing?
-In short, complementary colors.
+One reason is down to the use of complementary colors.

-They create natural contrast that our eyes find attractive and intriguing.
+Complementary colors create a natural contrast that our eyes find attractive and intriguing.

-Let’s see how you can take advantage of complementary colors with these 25 stunning examples.
+Let’s see how you can take advantage of the complementary color scheme to improve your photography.

-Colors can be striking and bold or subtle and muted, they could be vibrant, luscious, or pastel and soft.
+If one thing affects how a viewer sees your images, it’s color.
+Different colors can be striking and bold or subtle and muted.
+They could be vibrant, luscious, or pastel and soft.

-Color theory helps us mold this diversity of colors into a logical structure.
+Color theory helps us mold this diversity of colors into a logical structure – from warm colors to cool colors.
 To make sense of color combinations and understand how colors work in general.

 How Do Complementary Colors Work